-Thomas Hengelbrock is principal conductor of the NDR Elbphilharmonie Orchestra, the founder and director of the Balthasar-Neumann-Ensembles and Chef associé of the Orchestre de Paris.
+Thomas Hengelbrock is principal conductor of the NDR Elbphilharmonie Orchestra, the founder and director of Balthasar Neumann Choir and Ensemble and Chef associé of the Orchestre de Paris.
 He is widely regarded as one of the outstanding conductors of our time and has left a lasting mark on the world of music with the intelligence of his interpretations.
 His repertory extends from the 17th century to contemporary works and includes every musical genre.

 In his time as artistic director of the Deutsche Kammerphilharmonie Bremen from 1995 to 1998, director of the Feldkirch Festival from 2000 to 2006 and musical director of the Vienna Volksoper from 2000 to 2003, Thomas Hengelbrock was already implementing programmes that went beyond existing boundaries and questioned established interpretative norms.
 His Balthasar Neumann Ensemble has proved being an international sensation, not least in 2013, when he conducted a series of concert performances of Wagner’s Parsifal and recreated the sound world of the composer’s own day.
 As principal conductor of the NDR Elbphilharmonie Orchestra he has, in the words of the Hamburger Abendblatt, “inspired Hamburg” and “coaxed more and more new miracles from the orchestra”.
 Together with actors of the calibre of Johanna Wokalek, Klaus Maria Brandauer and Graham Valentine, he has repeatedly devised musical, theatrical and literary programmes that have been enthusiastically acclaimed by their audiences.